 Lunchtime Series

 The Atwater Library Lunchtime Series features once-a-week presentations by leading writers, musicians, intellectuals, scientists, and many more people sharing their knowledge and experience with the Atwater Library community.
 Lunchtime Series events usually take place on Thursdays (but sometimes are on other days), from 12:30 to 1:30 pm.
 Admission is free though we do appreciate donations!
-Everyone is welcome and we serve coffee and biscuits.
+Everyone is welcome.

 Upcoming Events